The power of unentanglement without destructive interference: Introduction

 \subsection{Main results}

-We now present and explain our main results on both the lower-bound and upper-bound sides.
-For readability, \Cref{fig:classes-relation} summarizes the relationships among the complexity classes discussed in this subsection: the classes introduced in this work are shown in {\emph{purple}}-shaded boxes with dashed borders, while the previously known classes are shown in {\emph{gray}}-shaded boxes with solid borders.
-New inclusions are indicated by bold {\emph{purple}} lines, and new equivalences appear in {\emph{purple}}-shaded boxes with bold borders.
+We now present and explain our main results from both the proof-system and algorithmic perspectives.
+These two perspectives are closely connected and together establish ETH-based \emph{optimality} for both short stoquastic unentangled proofs for \NP{}, mirroring~\cite{ABDFS09,CF13}, and the Barak--Kelner--Steurer algorithm~\cite{BKS14} for non-negative tensor optimization problems.

-\paragraph{The lower-bound side.} We begin by stating our first main lower-bound result for \StoqMAtwo{} with short proofs, as provided in \Cref{thm-informal:StoqMAtwo-short-proofs}.
-For convenience, we write $\StoqMAk_\ell\ssbra{k,c,\Delta}$ for the class of \StoqMAk{} proof systems in which each proof has length $\ell(n)$, completeness $c(n)$, and promise gap $\Delta(n) \coloneqq c(n) - s(n)$, where $s(n)$ denotes the soundness parameter.
+\paragraph{The proof-system perspective.} We begin by stating our first main result concerning \StoqMAtwo{} with short proofs, given in \Cref{thm-informal:StoqMAtwo-short-proofs}.
+For convenience, we write $\StoqMA_\ell\ssbra{k,c,\Delta}$ for the class of \StoqMAk{} proof systems in which each proof has length $\ell(n)$, completeness $c(n)$, and promise gap $\Delta(n) \coloneqq c(n) - s(n)$, where $s(n)$ denotes the soundness parameter.
 For simplicity, we may omit the subscript $\ell$ when $\ell(n)$ is polynomially bounded.

-\begin{theorem}[The power of \StoqMAtwo{} with short proofs, informal version of \Cref{thm:power-stoqma-np,thm:power-stoqma-log-np}] The following inclusions hold:\footnote{The notation $\widetilde{O}(\cdot)$ suppresses poly-logarithmic factors; see the beginning of \Cref{sec:preliminaries} for the formal definition.} \begin{enumerate}[label={\upshape(\arabic*)}] \item $\displaystyle\NP \subseteq \StoqMA_{\widetilde{O}(\sqrt{n})}\ssbra*{2,1-2^{-\polylog(n)},\Omega(1)}$. \item $\displaystyle\NP \subseteq \StoqMA_{O(\log{n})}\ssbra*{2,1-O\rbra*{n^{-2}},\Omega\rbra*{n^{-2}}}$. \end{enumerate} \end{theorem}
+\begin{theorem}[The power of \StoqMAtwo{} with short proofs, informal version of \Cref{thm:power-stoqma-np,thm:power-stoqma-log-np}] The following inclusions hold:\footnote{The notation $\widetilde{O}(\cdot)$ suppresses poly-logarithmic factors; see the beginning of \Cref{sec:preliminaries} for the formal definition.} \begin{enumerate}[label={\upshape(\arabic*)}] \item $\displaystyle\NP \subseteq \StoqMA_{\widetilde{O}(\sqrt{n})}\ssbra*{2,1-2^{-\polylog(n)},\Omega(1)} \subseteq \MA$. \item $\displaystyle\NP \subseteq \StoqMA_{O(\log{n})}\ssbra*{2,1-O\rbra*{n^{-2}},\Omega\rbra*{n^{-2}}} \subseteq \MA$. \end{enumerate} \end{theorem}